TurhanErgene/Sleep-Quality-Calculator/README.md

 - **Visualization:** Line graphs for sensor values + colored indicator for sleep score.
 - **Frequency:** Data is sent every few seconds for live monitoring.
 Beware that it's not every second due to rate limit of Adafruit.
 ---

+## Transmitting the Data / Connectivity
+- Sensor data is transmitted to Adafruit IO every **10 seconds** to comply with the platform’s API rate limits and ensure stable data flow without interruptions.
+- Communication uses the **MQTT protocol over TLS**, leveraging key values stored securely in a separate `keys.py` file to authenticate with Adafruit IO.
+- The device connects to the network via **Wi-Fi**, utilizing the Raspberry Pi Pico WH’s built-in wireless module for convenient and reliable indoor connectivity.
+- Data transmission occurs securely through **MQTT with TLS encryption**, ensuring confidentiality and integrity of the data in transit.
+- **Design rationale:** Wi-Fi was selected for its widespread availability in typical home environments and sufficient range to cover a bedroom.
+The security benefits of MQTT over TLS protect the data.
+- **Trade-offs considered:** While Wi-Fi offers reliable and high-bandwidth communication, it consumes more power compared to low-energy alternatives such as LoRa or Zigbee.
+However, given the project’s focus on a stationary, mains-powered device within a home setting, the convenience and simplicity of Wi-Fi integration outweighed the increased power consumption.
+- **Security measures:** API keys are stored locally on the device in a protected configuration file.
+No sensitive personal or user-identifiable information is transmitted, minimizing privacy risks.

+## Reflections and Future Improvements
+- Adding motion or sound sensors could enhance sleep quality insights.
+- More advanced sensor calibration (DHT22 instead of DHT11) for higher accuracy.
+- Packaging the device into a small enclosure for bedroom use.
+- Exploring low-power communication options for battery operation could be fun to implement too.
+Which would require better understanding of LoRaWAN protocol that includes Class A, B and C.

 ## 🧠 Core Code Functions